 Prince explains that there are issues in cities all over the country, but especially in Baltimore.
 He addresses the violence and lack of care for inner cities and pleads for a better future.

 Next on the list, we have “Streets of Baltimore” by Gram Parsons, released in 1973.
 Written by Harlan Howard and Tompall Glaser, this song tells the story of a man and his wife who leave their farm in Tennessee.
 The narrator’s wife desperately wants to be in the lively city of Baltimore.

 After arriving, the man gets a factory job to support himself and his wife in their new home.
-He worked long hours while his wife walked the city.
+He works long hours while his wife walk the city.

 He soon learns that his wife has fallen in love with the city more than she is with him.
-In the end, the man takes a train back to Tennessee while his wife stays, taking in the city lights of Baltimore.
+In the end, the man takes a train back to Tennessee while his wife stays to continue taking in the city lights of Baltimore.

-“Shadow People” was released in 2010 by Philadelphia indie rock band Dr. Dog.
+Philadelphia indie rock band Dr. Dog released “Shadow People” in 2010.
 The song tells the story of trying to make it big in the city.